ungarida/email-forwarder/README.md

 The project has two main configuration environment varibles:

-- BUCKET_NAME: which is the name of the S3 bucket of step 2 we are going to create
+- BUCKET_NAME, which is the name of the S3 bucket of step 2 we are going to create

+- FORWARD_MAPPING_SSM_KEY, which is the key of SSM parameter that stores a JSON mapping for forwarding

-- RECIPIENTS: is a comma separated lists of recipients we are going to handle with this email forwarder
+- RECIPIENTS, which is a comma separated lists of recipients we are going to handle with this email forwarder

 ### `npm run start`